Eirlys Warrington

-Eirlys Warrington is a British nurse and Health Authority official.
+Eirlys Warrington was a British nurse and Health Authority official.
 She was elected Chair of the Council for the Royal College of Nursing (RCN) on 16 October 2003.
 She was a member of the Council for six years prior to her election.

 Background

 She began her nurse training in 1960 at the Macclesfield Infirmary and West Park Branch.
 She went on to work at the North Staffordshire Royal Infirmary before training as a mental health nurse at St. Edward's Hospital.

 A ward manager role in orthopaedic and trauma nursing at North Staffordshire Royal Infirmary was followed by a move to the Accident and Emergency Department to become part of the developing M6 motorway accident team.

 She returned to Wales in 1970, spending two years as a night sister covering all wards plus accident and emergency at the Royal Gwent Hospital.
 She went on to work in acute psychiatry at St. Cadoc's Hospital in Newport where she developed 'one to one' nursing of people with anorexia nervosa.

-While working for Gwent Health Authority, she trained as an expert in caring for people with HIV/AIDS.
+While working for Gwent Health Authority, she trained as a clinical nurse specialist in caring for people with HIV/AIDS.
 By the early 1980s she had joint responsibility for the development of the nursing service in Gwent.